celebrating 35 years as the Seafood and Maritime Industry’s preferred training provider

 • verbal assessments of understanding of safety procedures and actions to be taken during emergencies and exceptional circumstances

-things you need to know
+Things you need to know

-However, it is expected that people who enrol and participate in this course are confident working in water and can swim.
+There are no formal prerequisites for this course.
+It is expected that people who enrol and participate in this course are confident working in and on the water.

+All of the equipment, training and assessment materials that participants need will be provided by SMT.
 Participants must bring their own writing materials and wear work-style clothing and enclosed footwear appropriate for the weather conditions forecast for the fire practical day.

 Participants must also bring a spare set of work clothes for the pool practical session as you are required to be fully clothed in the water.